 Share from this page:

 William Whitely recalls taking a LST to transfer from his ship to the shore since the harbor was so shallow.
 He states that no one he knew was killed during the landing.
-He notes, however, that his close friend died near their base when he drown in water near the base.
+He notes, however, that his close friend from his tiny hometown died near their base when he drown in water near the base.

 Share from this page: